 There are aspects to notice in the comparison as well.

-- Adam was tempted in paradise, Jesus was tempted in the harsh wilderness.
+- Adam was tempted in paradise, Jesus was tempted in the harsh wilderness of the fallen world.

 - Satan questioned God to Eve, “did God really say…”, Satan questioned God to Jesus, “if you are the Son of God…”